 This is only here because I wanted to be able to generate balanced encounters and to track multiple parties on the same world.

-Generate smaller hexcrawl regions, like islands, peninsulas, bays, inland areas, and coastal regions.
+Generate smaller hexcrawl regions with 1-mile hexes, like islands, peninsulas, bays, inland areas, and coastal regions.

 Create battle maps with geographical features, weather, and customizable grid settings.

-Generate complete hex worlds with weather simulation, fog of war, and party tracking.
+Generate complete hex worlds with up to 24-mile hexes, weather simulation, fog of war, and party tracking.

 Create star systems with multiple worlds, planets, and celestial bodies.